0

 Which foods contain saturated fatty acids?

-They are present at low levels, for example, in sunflower and olive oils (around 10%-13%), and make up almost all the fatty acids in coconut oil.
+They are present at low levels, for example, in sunflower and olive oils (around 10%-13%), and make almost all the fatty acids in coconut oil.

 However, it’s primarily in animal-source products, specifically animal fats, where we find saturated fatty acids.
 They represent 20%-35% of the lipids in fish and poultry, and 30%-45% of those in pork and beef.
 Lard, for example, obtained from the fatty tissue of pigs, is known to contain a high proportion of saturated fats.